Month: May 2026

 Multi-currency and local payment rails

 If your marketplace expands globally, sellers may expect payouts in their local currency through local rails.
-Tipalti describes marketplace payout APIs as a way to automate payments to 100 or 10,000 suppliers, support multi-currency payments, handle local rails, improve compliance, and maintain audit trails.
+A robust payout API should automate payments to hundreds or thousands of suppliers, support multi-currency payments, handle local rails, improve compliance, and maintain audit trails.

 Reconciliation and reporting